Predoff/dotfiles/README.md

 1. Download this repository to your computer or clone using: `git clone git://github.com/Predoff/dotfiles.git`
 2. Into repository folder execute command: `make install`
-3. git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`
+3. Then, `git clone https://github.com/gmarik/vundle.git ~/.vim/bundle/vundle`
-4. Run Vim and type `:BundleInstall`
+4. Finally, run Vim and type `:BundleInstall`

 Vim tip: Also, if you want to unleash the full beauty of powerline, you will need to install a custom patched font.